skamuju/cse15l-lab-reports/lab3.md

   - The problem with this code originally was that instead of properly updating `newArr` with the corresponding elements from our input `arr`, it would try and update `arr`'s elements with nonexistend elements from `newArr`, and finally try to return `arr`.
   - To fix this code, all I had to do was ensure the `newArr` was being updated with the proper elements from the input, `arr`, and update the return statement so that `newArr` was being returned.
 * Part 2:
+  - For this part of the lab report, I chose to focus on the `find` command
   -